You have no items in your shopping cart.

 Shelf life is 12 months from the manufactured date, or longer when stored in a freezer.

-Note: This product does does not have to be refidgerated during transport or storage - only once sachet is open or half used or open then must be refrigerated.
+This activated culture does not have to be refrigerated during transport - only once a sachet is open or half used or open then must be refrigerated.

 However, it is recommended the item is kept under 40 degrees during transport.

 Although all care is taken to ensure the goods are received in a timely matter HealYourself can not take any responsiibility for delays during transport and any impact this may have being stored in prolonged hot area and the impact on the product.
 It is recommended If you are outside on NSW and concerned about this you select express shipping.